 Remember, if you create a branch on a worktree, you can’t check it out in any other worktree, including your local checkout.

-Since this process uses Git operations, any files that are part of the .gitignore file won’t be transferred during the sync process.
+Since Handoff uses Git operations, any files that are part of your .gitignore file won’t move with the thread.

 Advanced details